 7. Promote Self Awareness

 Self-awareness needs to be promoted.
 If a teen seems to lack empathy, it will be necessary to help him reflect on his own negative experiences.
-When a teen assesses why he cares about what someone else might say about him, then he can gain a better understanding of how his actions and words can affect others as well.
-He should reflect on his own negative experiences and those of others, but it is also appropriate for him to reflect on his positive experiences, so that he can understand how good it is to feel good with oneself and with others.
+When a teen assesses why he cares about what someone else might say about him, he can gain a better understanding of how his actions and words can affect others as well.
+He should reflect on his own negative experiences and those of others, but it is also appropriate for him to reflect on his positive experiences, so that he can understand how good it is to feel good about oneself and about others.

 The Consequences of Actions